 However, you must hold a frontier worker permit to enter the UK for work from 1 July 2021 onwards.

-Irish citizen rights are protected under the Common Travel Area and not need to apply for a frontier worker permit.
+Irish citizen rights are protected under the Common Travel Area and do not need to apply for a frontier worker permit.

 Frontier Worker Permit: Next Steps